 It is a fairly quiet borough because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Shirleysburg has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Shirleysburg has few renters and college students.
 But the biggest reason it is quieter in Shirleysburg than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Shirleysburg may be for you.

 The people who call Shirleysburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Shirleysburg residents report their race to be White.
-Important ancestries of people in Shirleysburg include German, Irish, Welsh, English, and Italian.
+Important ancestries of people in Shirleysburg include German, Irish, Welsh, English, and Polish.

 The most common language spoken in Shirleysburg is English.
 Other important languages spoken here include Italian and African languages.

-Uncrowded roads, rural America and space to be the individual you are.
-If you like these characteristics, this neighborhood may fit you.
-With just 43 residents per square mile, is less crowded than 90.4% of all U.S. neighborhoods.
+This neighborhood has wide open spaces, few people, and lots of space to stretch out.
+If you like locations that fit that description, you may like this neighborhood.
+Based on NeighborhoodScout's exclusive analysis, with only 43 people per square mile living here, this neighborhood is less crowded than 90.4% of America.
 One of the notable things about is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

 Did you know that the neighborhood has more Greek ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 2.7% of this neighborhood's residents have Greek ancestry.
+In fact, 2.8% of this neighborhood's residents have Greek ancestry.

 is also pretty special linguistically.
 Significantly, 1.0% of its residents five years old and above primarily speak Russian at home.
 While this may seem like a small percentage, it is higher than 95.9% of the neighborhoods in America.